greg-raven/Department-21/_posts/2013-10-06-biting-off-more-than-you-can-chew.md

 The guy tried numerous times to get the ball out, but was unsuccessful.
 He finally had his wife cut the ball in order to deflate it and release the hungry catfish.

-You probably wouldn’t have believed this if you hadn’t seen the pictures.
+You probably wouldn't have believed this if you hadn't seen the pictures.

 ![Fish-0](/assets/2013/2013-10-FwdAFish-31.jpg)
 ![Fish-1](/assets/2013/2013-10-FwdAFish-1.jpg)